Duet3D/DWC-CNC/README.md

+# DWC-CNC Merging With Duet Web Control

+DWC-CNC's changes have been merged into Duet Web Control 3.4-b2.
+In Duet Web Control 3.4 there is a menu option to select which dashboard you want to use or by default it will use the dashboard based on the Duet's mode.
+This project will no longer be receiving updates.

 # Duet Web Control - EXPERIMENTAL CNC version

 Duet Web Control is a fully-responsive HTML5-based web interface for RepRapFirmware which utilizes the Bootstrap framework, JQuery and a few other libraries to allow easy control of Duet-based 3D printer electronics.